Cutting Board Care & Maintenance

 How to Apply Oil

-Shake the bottle well before use.
+Shake well before use.

 Apply at room temperature (65°F or warmer).

-Pour a small amount onto the surface— a little goes a long way.
+Pour a small amount onto the surface — a little goes a long way.

 How to Apply Wood Wax

-Allow it to absorb for 10–15 minutes.
+Allow to sit for 10–15 minutes.

 Cleaning Your Board

 After each use, scrape away food residue and wash with warm water and mild dish soap.
 Rinse and dry immediately.
-If the wood appears dry afterward, apply a light coat of cutting board oil.

 Sanitizing